felipeg17/Databases/readme.md

       Time to setup the local server.
 Open the pgadmin4, create a nwe server (name it whatever you want), for address use either *localhost* or *127.0.0.1*, for **password** use the one yo defined in the previous step.
 And voila postgreSQL is set up.
 </pre>
     </p></details></br>

+### Database structure
+ - **Squema:** It is basically the DB, you can ddefine rules, filters, among others.
+A schema contains tables, views, functions and proceddures.
+ - **Table:** It is a matrix of information, it is comprisedd of colums that represent a certain type of data (INT, CHAR, TEXT, TIME) and rows, which are the actual data in the table.
+ - **Queries:** They are the core of SQL (Structured Query).
+They are a set of commads used to look up for certain info in the tables.

 ### DDL (Data Definition Language)